sirupsen/posix-mqueue/README.md

 # Queue is now full by default Linux settings, see below on how to increase it.
 10.times { m.send rand(100).to_s }

-# #send will block until something is popped off the queue, but timedsend takes
+# #send will block until something is popped off the now full queue.
-# timeout arguments (first one is seconds, second is nanoseconds).
-If you don't
+# timesend takes timeout arguments (first one is seconds, second is
-# want to block on send, pass 0 for both:
+# nanoseconds).
+Pass 0 for for both to not block.

 assert_raises POSIX::Mqueue::QueueFull do
   m.timedsend(0, 0, "I will fail")